 - A booster seat must only be installed in a seating position that has a lap/shoulder belt.
-One can not be used in the front center seat of a vehicle with a front bench seat.
-Failure to use a three-point type seat belt with a booster seat can result in a serious injury in a sudden stop or collision. - An improperly installed booster seat could lead to serious injury or death in an accident.
+Failure to use a three-point type seat belt with a booster seat can result in a serious injury in sudden stop or collision. - An improperly installed booster seat could lead to serious injury or death in an accident. - When installing a booster seat in the passenger's side jump seat position be sure to unfold the seat extension on the jump seat.
+If the jump seat extension is not properly used, the booster seat will not be installed correctly and a child could be injured in a collision or sudden stop. - Never install a child restraint on the driver's side jump seat.
+A child restraint can not be properly installed in the driver's side jump seat and the child could be injured in a collision or sudden stop.

-Do not use towels, books, pillows or other items in place of a booster seat.
+• Do not use towels, books, pillows or other items in place of a booster seat.
 Items such as these may move during normal driving or a collision and result in serious injury or death.
 Booster seats are designed to be used with a lap/shoulder belt.
 Booster seats are designed to properly route the lap and shoulder portions of the seat belt over the strongest portions of a child's body to provide the maximum protection during a collision.